MakerPrepLA/makerprepla/lessons/codeathon.md

 But these numbers are all rounded down (the banks have to make a profit).
 You can also sell MakerSquare coins for American dollars.
 The exchange rate is 1:1.
 But you can not buy MakerSquare coins.
-You have one MakerSquare gold coin.
-What is the maximum amount of American dollars you can get for it?
+If a user enters the value of their MakerSquare coins, what is the maximum amount of American dollars they can get for them?

 #### Sample Input:
 How many MakerSquare gold coins would you like to trade in? // 2